BUSINESS COMPLIANCE

 In particular we assist clients to achieve compliance in regards to the way they deal with the confidential and sensitive information they obtain during the course of business from their suppliers and customers.
 The most basic step for many small businesses is establishing a legitimate and credible terms and conditions policy to accompany any website that captures or requests the personal information of customers as part of a membership or online community program.

-Our lawyers understand that the digital trend is transforming the way that the legal relationships between parties in the marketplace are governed.
+We understand that the digital trend is transforming the way that the legal relationships between parties in the marketplace are governed.
 In many cases the trend towards technology reliance improves productivity through automisation processes, however digital disruptive services also mean that more data than ever is being stored online.
 As a result, businesses have more onerous obligations than ever to protect their customers from privacy and cybersecurity violations and, by the same token, to protect themselves from the risks of incurring fines for any regulatory violations that occur in the spaces of cloud storage, data collection (and analytics) and social media conduct.

 As part of the suite of services our lawyers offer to clients, we consider digital compliance to form part of good corporate governance practices both from the standpoint of preventing damage to goodwill and from a risk management perspective in terms of regulatory fines.

 One of the most innovative features of our services involves the partnerships we build with small businesses and start-ups to assist them in integrating digital compliance programs early in the seed and development stages of growth as opposed to having to retroactively implement countermeasures to systemic gaps in company operations once a problem is revealed.
-Our ability to establish digital compliance programs applies particularly for businesses that primarily or peripherally deal with social media, e-commerce, data storage and cloud computing, data analytics, international data transmissions and mobile apps.
+Our ability to establish digital compliance programs applies particularly for businesses that primarily or peripherally deal with social media, e-commerce, data storage and cloud computing, data analytics, international data transmissions, and mobile apps.

 The intersection of digital regulations and technology-infused disruptive services like Uber (and Uber Eats), Airbnb and the Australian food delivery company Deliveroo bring with them a number of important questions regarding how regulations designed for aging business models can keep pace with and impact new services.